 Category results for "Marketing And Media"

-New cigarette labels mandated by the U.S. Food and Drug Administration will carry graphic images of the consequences of smoking should have the desired effect of reducing demand, a new study suggests.
+New cigarette labels required by the U.S. Food and Drug Administration that will carry graphic images of the consequences of smoking should have the desired effect of reducing demand, a new study suggests.

 Norwegian Cruise Lines has announced it will ban smoking in staterooms on all of its 11 ships starting in 2012.